ProfOJ/ProfOJ/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on WiredTutor & Ayaresa
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Blockchain
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on edtech and health-tech projects
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with Project Management
-- 💬 Ask me about ...
+- 💬 Ask me about Software Development
-- 📫 How to reach me: ...
+- 📫 How to reach me: odoijoshua55@gmail.com
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: I play the keyboard.
 -->